+• The limit of a function.

+Calculating limits using limit

+laws.

+1.15 .
+Differentiation-

+Differentiation of polynomials.

+Second differentiation of

+polynomials.

+Differentiation of product of

+functions.

+• Differentiation of a quotient of

+two functions.

+Application of differentiation-

+Finding Max. and Min. values

+Timoning Train and Train values

+Integration-

+• Standard integrals.

+f'(x)

-• Integrals of the form $\int \frac{f'(x)}{f(x)} dx$.
+• Integrals of the form $\int \frac{f'(x)}{f(x)} dx$

 Definite integrals.

 Application of integrals-areas

 between curves.

+Matrices

 Matrices:

-1.16.
+1.16 .
 Definition of matrix

-1.17.
+1.17 .
 Type of matrices-

 Row matrix, column matrix,

 square matrix, identity matrix,

 zero matrix.

 1.18.
 Equal matrices

 1.19.
-Addition and subtraction of matrices
+Addition and subtraction of

+matr ices

 1.20.
+Multiplication of matrices

 1.21.
+Transpose of a matrix

 1.22.
+Determinant of a square matrix

 1.23.
-3
+Adjoint of a square matrix

 1.24.
-8

-adjo
+Inverse of a square matrix using the

+adjoi int

-plication of matrices - Solution of
+App olication of matrices - Solution of

-sin nultaneous equation
+sim ultaneous equation

-Course Title Human Resource Management
+•

+Course Title Human Resource Management Course Code HRE 21032 Course Objectives To Understand and apply the policies of the primary areas of human resource management To understand a systematic and rational approach of employment planning and staffing To review the importance of T&D and Development of competencies To present how rewards are to be managed in an organization To provide a systematic and rational approach to the employee and labour relations Contents Introduction to HRM Job design and job analysis Human power planning Employee resourcing Performance evaluation Reward management Human Resource development Management of discipline and Management of labour relations HRM and strategic HRM International HRM

+Course Title History of Modern Sri Lanka (From 1500)

-Course Code HRE 21032
+Course HIE 21032

-Course Objectives To Understand and apply the policies of the primary areas of human resource

-management

-To understand a systematic and rational approach of employment planning and staffing

-To review the importance of T&D and Development of competencies

-To present how rewards are to be managed in an organization

-To provide a systematic and rational approach to the employee and labour relations

-Contents Introduction to HRM

-Job design and job analysis

-Human power planning

-Employee resourcing

-Performance evaluation

-Reward management

-Human Resource development

-Management of discipline and Management of labour

-relations

-HRM and strategic HRM

-International HRM
+Code

+Course This course unit will give more knowledge on the

 Objectives European colonial influence in Sri Lanka in respect of various fields.
 It will give more information on the factors that had determined the course of the islands history periodically.

 Contents Introduction

 Colonial Encounters.

 Political Upheavals

 Kandyan Kingdom.

 Economic Impact: From Mercantilism to Plantation Economy.

 Colonialism and the Changes in Society and Culture.

 New Social Formations: Christians, Indian Tamils and Western Educated Class.

 Social Reformers

 Missionary Enterprise and Modern Education.

 Evolution of Representative Institutions 1833 - 1941.

 Role of Muslim Leaders in the Institutions.

 Nationalist Movement and Minority Politics.